 9. You’re Done!

 Click OK and you’re done.
 Save your file in the PSD format to preserve all the layer information.
 With the foreground, background, and original image all on separate layers, your file remains fully editable.
+For more ways to improve your image editing, try these Adobe Photoshop workflow tips.

 You can edit the mask to add or remove from what’s visible in your foreground, and you can reposition the background or even experiment with different ones entirely.